 You will learn from the full range of academic staff in the department, including world leaders, as well as postgraduate students, your peers and visiting scientists to the department.

-Graduates in Life Sciences go onto range of employments and further study including PhD study, research and development, science policy, research and technical consultancy, business and finance.
+A high proportion of Graduates in Biotechnology go onto further study including PhD study or enter a range of employments including, research and development in pharma, biotech, science policy, research and technical consultancy, business and finance.

 Learning Outcomes